Can you capture data at your peak network speeds?

 The average human reaction time is about 0.25 seconds to visual stimulus.
 So if you're watching network packets go by at 10Gbps, that's approximately 600 megabytes of data in 0.25 seconds.
 No human can possibly deal with that much data in so short a time.
 That's why when it comes to high-speed networks, post-capture analysis is the only way to effectively investigate network or application issues.

 So, knowing the peak rates at which your network can operate, can your network analysis solution keep up?
 And can it provide some key performance indicators along the way that can be consumed at human speed to help indicate when and where problems are arising?
-Savvius Omnipliance TL with the Omnipliance Storage subsystem can capture data at up to 25Gbps, certified by an independent, third-party tester.
-When key performance indicators are calculated in real time, the Omnipliance TL can still capture all network data at 18Gbps, basically the same speed as a fully utilized, full-duplex, 10G network (you'd never push it to 100%!).
+Savvius Omnipliance T300 with the Omnipliance Storage subsystem can capture data at up to 25Gbps, certified by an independent, third-party tester.
+When key performance indicators are calculated in real time, the Omnipliance T300 can still capture all network data at 18Gbps, basically the same speed as a fully utilized, full-duplex, 10G network (you'd never push it to 100%!).

 Best Practices for 10G and 40G Network Forensics